Good safety habits are best formed in our youth and young people.

 Mike Beers and his son, Brandon Beers

-"In the last several years there have been literally hundreds of team ropers who have lost and/or seriously injured their thumb because of the increasing speed of the event there by increasing the chances of loosing one's thumb"
+"In the last several years there have been literally hundreds of team ropers who have lost or seriously injured their thumb because of the increasing speed of the event.
+Therefore, this increases the chances of loosing one's thumb”.